 Code Mapping Tool

-If you follow my work you will know that I developed an orthographic mapping tool that shows those learning to read and spell the graphemes in English words - making the spelling code visible.
+If you follow my work you will know that I developed this Orthographic Mapping tool that shows those learning to read and spell the graphemes in English words - making the spelling code visible.
 I call the mapping of words into graphemes 'Code Mapping'!

 As phonemic awareness deficits are common with learners who are dyslexic this is gold - as they can see where the phoneme to grapheme links are, even if they struggle to hear them - especially when learning phonics.
 The universal spelling code - introduced via 'phonics' revolves around the British IPA it is mapped to align with this but you can edit any mapping locally if you wish - eg for names or different accents - it's flexible.